Sciencentistguy/nixfiles/readme.md

 # nixfiles

+The nix-based configurations for my systems

+Currently, this flake describes:
+- `chronos`: A desktop PC, running NixOS
+- `discordia`: A 2021 MacBook Pro (M1 Max), running macOS and [nix-darwin](https://github.com/LnL7/nix-darwin)
+- `atlas`: A server, currently running Arch Linux

-This repo contains nix configurations for my systems, as well as some packages that I use.
+This flake also outputs some packages that I use in my systems:
+- `starship-sciencenitstguy` (https://github.com/Sciencentistguy/starship): A fork of [Starship](https://starship.rs/)
+- `beets-file-info` (https://github.com/Sciencentistguy/beets-file-info): A beets plugin to display audio information.
+- `shark-radar` (https://git.lavender.software/charlotte/shark-radar): A scraper for blåhaj stock in UK IKEAs.

 ---

-> One Flake to rule them all, One Flake to find them, One Flake to bring them all, and in the darkness configure them

-Available under the terms of version 2.0 of the Mozilla Public Licence
+All files in this repo, unless stated otherwise, are avaialable under the terms of version 2.0 of the Mozilla Public Licence.